michael545/options-pricing/README.md

 2. Run: Execute `main.exe` after building.

 ## Notes
-- This project is for educational and prototyping purposes.
+- This is for educational and prototyping purposes.